 Additionally, depending on the height and design, retaining walls can act as a great built-in seating area.
 By integrating additional features, such as plants or lights, a functional wall can also become an eye-catching focal point of a yard.

 Size your project first

-Whether doing it yourself or hiring a contractor, several things must be taken into account before starting:
+Whether undertaking a DIY retaining wall or hiring a contractor, several things must be taken into account before starting: